Siusarna/Pichupido/README.md

     As customer I want to be able to see restaurant menu without social contact so that I can decide what to order and don't get sick

-    As customer I want to be able to make an order and pay for it without social contact so that I eat and don't get sick
+    As customer I want to be able to make an order for it without social contact so that I can eat and don't get sick

+    As customer I want to be able to pay for an order with cash so that I can get my food

+    (Nice to have) As customer I want to be able to pay for an order online with this app so that I can get my food

     As customer I want to be able to call a waiter so that I can solve problems which need waiter intervention